 These diagrams are an excellent way to visualize complex systems.
 They can help reveal patterns, aid troubleshooting, identify bottlenecks, and show users how processes flow.

-But they aren’t limited to looking at data like that; here is a breakdown of what else can be analyzed with this functional graphic design.
+However, they aren't limited to examining data like that; here is a breakdown of what else can be analyzed using this functional graphic design.

-Sankey charts are handy for visualizing data streams because they provide a clear, intuitive representation.
+Sankey charts help visualize data streams because they provide a clear and intuitive representation.

 The flow of data through a system, process, or decision process can be analyzed and visualized using a user journey diagram.

-When analyzing a situation, it’s often difficult to get to the root of a problem when collecting data from different perspectives.
+When analyzing a situation, it's often difficult to identify the root cause of a problem when collecting data from different perspectives.

-This diagram can show where the problem exists and how it may affect the overall system.
+This diagram can illustrate where the problem occurs and how it may impact the overall system.

 When Not To Use a Sankey Diagram?